Oral Development and Dental Caries in the Breastfed Baby

 Breastfeeding is important for a baby’s oral development.

-- Babies who are exclusively breastfeeding have a different pattern of sucking than babies who are exclusively bottle feeding.
+• Babies who are exclusively nursing have a different pattern of sucking than babies who are exclusively bottle feeding.
 When your baby is latched efficiently, the breast is drawn deeply in the baby’s mouth.
 This deep latch supports and maintains the normal wide and shallow shape of the palate (the roof of the mouth).
 Artificial nipples, whether bottles or soothers, tend to push the palate into a higher, narrower V shape.(7, 8)

 Parents often have questions about caring for their children’s teeth.
-They are particularly concerned if the child nurses to go to sleep or breastfeeds throughout the night.
+They are particularly concerned if the child nurses to go to sleep or nurses throughout the night.
 It is helpful to know that there is no evidence that nighttime nursing itself causes childhood cavities.(9) Night feedings are important for most babies to get enough food.
 Some children get cavities.
 It is not because they breastfeed at night.

 Many people confuse formula and human milk.
 Each reacts very differently with the teeth of babies.
 Human milk contains lactoferrin and secretory immunoglobulin A (IgA).
 Both help to prevent cavities.
 Formula does not contain these elements.(9, 10) The sugars and fermentable carbohydrates in formula can promote the dissolving of tooth enamel (the outer layer of teeth).(7) Human milk helps to remineralize teeth by depositing calcium and phosphorus into the enamel.(2, 9) This strengthens your baby’s teeth.